 National Employment Outlook

 GOOD/VERY GOOD: The number of jobs is expected to continue to increase long-term in response to tougher state and federal regulations, increasing cost of workers' compensation and liability insurance, and reduced profit margins resulting from international competition.
-Best opportunities will probably occur in smaller, newer companies, the chemical/petroleum industries, and private consulting services.
-In environmental industries, there are good opportunities for those with knowledge and skills in handling hazardous materials, dealing with hazardous wastes and a variety of environmental safety and health problems.
+The best opportunities will probably occur in smaller, newer companies, the chemical/petroleum industries, and private consulting services.
+In environmental industries, there are good opportunities for those with knowledge and skills in handling hazardous materials, dealing with hazardous wastes and a variety of environmental safety and health problems, like environmental reporting.
 As more companies become self insured, greater emphasis is placed on safety and health issues and the need for educated safety professionals.
-However, recession led many major insurance companies to reduce their loss control staff by substantial numbers; no expansion likely in the insurance industry in the short run.

-In all businesses and industries.
-Largest employment groups include; insurance companies, health care facilities, service industries, construction, manufacturing, chemical/petroleum industries, municipalities, school systems, and transportation industries.
+Where Employed - Across most businesses and industries.
+The largest employment groups include; insurance companies, health care facilities, service industries, construction, manufacturing, chemical/petroleum industries, municipalities, school systems, and transportation industries.
 Local, state, and federal agencies are hiring more safety professionals in anticipation of needing to comply with OSHA and EPA standards.
 A growing number of occupational safety specialists are employed by consulting firms or are self-employed.

-Good: Number of jobs depends on the state of the economy and manufacturing.
-As facilities become self-insured, safety becomes higher facility commitment.
+Job Security - Excellent.
+As facilities become self-insured, safety becomes a higher facility commitment.
 Lateral and vertical advancement exists within most organizations and between organizations.
-Many safety professionals change companies within five years of employment with new position representing more responsibility and at a larger salary.
+Many safety professionals change companies within five years of employment with new positions representing more responsibility and at a larger salary.